iay/md-query/README.md

 The editor's working copy may be fresher, but less stable, than the most recent formally submitted Internet Draft.

-Prior versions submitted as Internet Drafts are also archived in the `history` directory here for quick comparison between versions.

 ## Terminology

 Please don't use the term "MDX" to refer to this specification or the protocol specified by it.
 "MDX" as an acronym for MetaData eXchange refers to a more general concept of which the Metadata Query Protocol is just one component.